-As part of on-going research work at Bosques Amazónicos BAM, we institutionalized the BAM science program to permanently assess biodiversity and environmental quality (flora, fauna and water sources) in the company’s areas of influence.
+The aim of BAM’s science program is to conduct on-going research to assess the biodiversity and quality of environmental resources (flora, fauna and water sources) in the company’s areas of influence.

 - Inventories of biological diversity: intensive collection efforts on 7-15 day expeditions conducted by specialists in the main branches of zoology (ornithology, herpetology, mastozoology and hydrobiology) and botany (flora and vegetable formations).